-The Üçpınar Project is not located on any major migratory routes.
+The Denizli Project is not located on any major migratory routes.
 However, bird casualties are still imminent.
 As a result, ornithologists are currently preparing a "Bird Collision Risk Assessment" with regard to the Project.
-This assessment, considering the results of the bird monitoring studies for the Üçpınar Project, will help Project officials understand just how large of an impact the turbines will have with respect to bird collisions.
+This assessment will help Project officials understand just how large of an impact the turbines will have with respect to bird collisions.
 Mitigation measures such as painting the blades in a matte finish and painting the tips orange will be taken by Akfen.